Sjögren Syndrome

 Commonly Associated Conditions

-Secondary SS associated with rheumatoid arthritis, scleroderma, systemic lupus erythematosus (SLE), polymyositis, HIV, hepatitis C, MCTD, PBC, hypergammaglobulinemic purpura, necrotizing vasculitis, autoimmune thyroiditis, chronic active hepatitis, mixed cryoglobulinemia
+Secondary SS associated with rheumatoid arthritis, scleroderma, SLE, polymyositis, HIV, hepatitis C, MCTD, PBC, hypergammaglobulinemic purpura, necrotizing vasculitis, autoimmune thyroiditis, chronic active hepatitis, mixed cryoglobulinemia

 Pregnancy Considerations

-Pregnant SS patients with anti-SSA Abs have increased risk of delivering fetus with skin rash and 3rd-degree heart block.
+Pregnant SS patients with high anti-SSA Abs have increased risk of delivering a fetus with congenital heart block.
+Currently, there are no established evidence-based protocols for screening, prophylaxis, or treatment.

 There's more to see -- the rest of this topic is available only to subscribers.